a-ro/preimage/README.md

 Download the paper at : http://jmlr.org/proceedings/papers/v37/giguere15.pdf

 # Installation
 Download the code.
-Go in the main preimage folder and compile the cython: <br />
+Install the packages listed in the requirements.txt file.
+Then go in the main preimage folder and compile the cython: <br />
 ```
 python setup.py build_ext -i
 ```